port-labs/port-docs/docs/security/security.md

 The Ocean framework and all first party integrations are fully open source.
 You also have the option to develop new integrations on your own and either use them internally or contribute them back to the Ocean project for the benefit of all Port users.

-Ocean integrations are packaged in container images, so they support any containerized runtime to deploy and run them, they can be hosted on your premise or even run as part of your CI/CD process.
+Ocean integrations are packaged in container images, so they support any containerized runtime to deploy and run them, they can be hosted on your premises or even run as part of your CI/CD process.

-Deploying and running an Ocean integration on premise ensures there is no need to open inbound network connectivity to your infrastructure or provide any secrets or credentials to Port.
+Deploying and running an Ocean integration on premises ensures there is no need to open inbound network connectivity to your infrastructure or provide any secrets or credentials to Port.

 Ocean integrations act as a proxy between Port and your environment, securely handling outbound connections, encrypting data during transit and deliberately controlling the access Port has to your data.
 Sensitive credentials stay behind your firewall.

 Ocean integrations work by querying the data source (either an internal resource or a third-party service), parsing and modifying the data according to the user configuration, and then sending the resulting entries directly to Port.
-This means Port only receives the end result, and all data is processed on your premise.
+This means Port only receives the end result, and all data is processed on your premises.
 Ocean integrations come built in with PII and secret keys scrubbing and masking capabilities.
-Combined with the on premise data processing, this methodology gives you confidence that no secret or confidential information leaves your premise.
+Combined with the on premises data processing, this methodology gives you confidence that no secret or confidential information leaves your premises.

-### "Hosted by Port" integrations
+### Port hosted integrations

-For some third-party services, a "Hosted by Port" integration option is available.
-In this deployment type, the integration is hosted and managed on Port's infrastructure, removing the need to personally host, manage and maintain the integration on your premise.
+For some third-party services, a Port hosted integration option is available.
+In this deployment type, the integration is hosted and managed on Port's infrastructure, removing the need to personally host, manage and maintain the integration on your premises.

 While this deployment method does require providing an access token to the relevant third-party service in order for the integration to work, it still provides the same level of security and customizability that all Ocean integrations provide.

 When an integration is hosted by Port, it is deployed on Port's infrastructure and makes calls to the third-party service, receives the results, processes the data according to the integration configuration, and then sends the processed results to Port.
-While this does mean data is processed outside of your premise, there is still complete separation between the integration and Port itself, meaning an additional layer of protection that prevents completely unprocessed data from making its way to your Port account.
+While this does mean data is processed outside of your premises, there is still complete separation between the integration and Port itself, meaning an additional layer of protection that prevents completely unprocessed data from making its way to your Port account.

 ## Application security